Paper airplane icon

 Yarra Park, in which the MCG sits in a fun place to visit on match day as the crowds practice their kicking before the game, and it is also home to a historic Aboriginal scar tree.

 Other noteworthy parks are Carlton Gardens near the impressive Melbourne Museum, Flagstaff Gardens, Princes Park and the huge Royal Park.
-When we were backpacking in Melbourne, we loved to just hang out in the parks in summer.

 Alright, I’m expanding things a little here, because 30 bucks is still a hella good deal for some more amazing things to do in Melbourne on the cheap.
 And, to be honest, most of these can be made much cheaper than that if you’re feeling particularly frugal.

-11. Head Down to the Coast to See the Penguins of St Kilda and Luna Park
+9. Head Down to the Coast to See the Penguins of St Kilda and Luna Park

-Just a short tram ride from the city centre of Melbourne, and you will find yourself in St Kilda.
-On a beautiful summer’s day, this is the perfect place to head if you want to chill out on the beach and cool off in the sea, all within view of the Melbourne skyline!
+Just a short tram ride from the city centre of Melbourne is St Kilda.
+On a beautiful summer’s day, this is the perfect place to head if you want to chill out on the beach while enjoying views of the city skyline.
+While the tram isn’t free, it is budget-friendly, making visiting St Kilda one of the best cheap things to do in Melbourne.

 To the north of the city are the famous Queen Victoria Markets, a great place to visit just to soak in the atmosphere of the night markets that run every Wednesday and Saturday through the summer months.
 If you’re looking for cheap things to do in Melbourne at night, then get yourself down here.

-13. Get Over to the Brighton Bathing Boxes for a Day by the Seaside!
+11. Get Over to the Brighton Bathing Boxes for a Day by the Seaside!

-Visiting the beach and bathing boxes is free, and the train fare is affordable.
-You could even take a packed lunch and enjoy it on the beach.
+Visiting the beach and bathing boxes is free, and the train fare is affordable, perfect for backpacking in Melbourne if you ask me!

 Rounding this list of what to do in Melbourne cheaply, I’m gonna go ahead and put a few affordable splurges here, if you’re feeling a bit fancy!
 And by fancy, I mean swapping out that Vegemite on toast for a Pho in Fitzroy, so don’t panic!

-15. Soak in the Hipster Culture of Melbourne by Exploring Fitzroy, Collingwood, and Richmond.
+12. Soak in the Hipster Culture of Melbourne by Exploring Fitzroy, Collingwood, and Richmond.

-16. Discover Culture and History in the City’s Many Museums and Galleries
+13. Discover Culture and History in the City’s Many Museums and Galleries

 Melbourne is a historic and culturally rich city, so it’s no wonder that it is also home to many museums and galleries.
 Visiting these institutions is a great way to learn more about Victoria, as well as to discover some incredible artwork from locals and international artists alike.